langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 ### 1.1.24.
 You're More Than Your Job

-- If you describe yourself in terms of your work (“I am an application security person!”), find yourself thinking all the time about work (to the point of waking up with a solution to the problem you went to sleep thinking about), become anxious about your capabilities and talents when you know you have them, find it hard to spend time and energy on anything not related to your job or to AppSec, or feel lost at the thought of not being able to do your job any more - you’re dealing with professional enmeshment.
+- If you describe yourself in terms of your work ("I am an application security person!"), find yourself thinking all the time about work (to the point of waking up with a solution to the problem you went to sleep thinking about), become anxious about your capabilities and talents when you know you have them, find it hard to spend time and energy on anything not related to your job or to AppSec, or feel lost at the thought of not being able to do your job any more - you're dealing with professional enmeshment.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]